Installation

 make -j4 # compile the updated source

-If you also want to update oxpy don’t forget to run make install after the compilation.
+If you also want to update oxpy and OAT don’t forget to run make install after the compilation.

 CMake options